Abbott Laboratories: Glucose monitors

-In 2021, two of Abbott Laboratories' subsidiaries, Arriva Medical LLC and Alere Inc, had to pay $160m to resolve claims that they had fraudulently billed Medicare for glucose monitors.
+In 2021, two of Abbott Laboratories' subsidiaries, Arriva Medical LLC and Alere Inc, had to pay $160m to resolve claims that it had fraudulently billed Medicare for glucose monitors.
 The US Department of Justice said that Arriva used free glucose monitors to induce patients to order more consumable supplies, then took kickbacks on the increased sales.
 The company was also accused of charging Medicare for glucose monitors given to patients who were ineligible, or even dead.

 Plant shutdown

-In February 2022, Abbott recalled baby formulas from the market and shut down their Michigan plant after complaints of illness and death in infants caused by serious bacterial infections.
+In February 2022, Abbott recalled baby formulas from the market and shut down its Michigan plant after complaints of illness and death in infants caused by serious bacterial infections.
 Following Abbotts' meeting the initial requirement of the U.S. Food & Drug Administration, the facility reopened in June 2022.

-Deep Brain Stimulation Device Recall
+Deep Brain Stimulation device recall

-On July 18, 2023, Abbott recalled its Proclaim and Infinity IPGs due to complaints from patients who are unable to exit MRI mode.
+In 2023, Abbott recalled its Proclaim and Infinity IPGs due to complaints from patients who could not exit MRI mode.
 The use of the affected IPGs may require surgery to remove the device and replace it with a new device.

 There have been 186 reported incidents and 73 reported injuries.
 There have been no reports of death.
 Noted by Gita Amar, a PR representative for Abbott Laboratories on this issue.
 "The company has communicated this action to physicians and regulatory bodies.
 No products need to be returned to the company or replaced."